firebelly/aei-frontend/pages/impact-post.md

 ---
-title: Stanford University
+title: Post Title Mattis Ultricies Cursus Inceptos
-permalink: /projects/stanford-university/
+permalink: /posts/example-post/
 layout: base
 bodyClasses: 'page-secondary overlapping-header'

-subtitle: Stanford Energy Systems Innovations
-heroImageUrl: /uploads/stanford-full.jpg
+heroImageUrl: /uploads/impact-hero.jpg
-color: green

 projectTeaser: First of its kind energy system.
 70% more efficient and cutting carbon by well over half.
 projectDescription: <p>As prime consultant and lead engineer, Affiliated Engineers analyzed energy production options, evaluated capital and operating costs, and assessed financial and energy risk through 2050, then designed and directed implementation of central components projected to be greatly more efficient and significantly less harmful than Stanford’s previous system.</p>